This example applies machine learning to predict steel properties using only element concentrations and temperature.

 7. Model deployment

-Now we can use the model for estimations on the elongation fixing of some variables or calculate a new estimation with the model.
+Now we can use the model to estimate the elongation of some variables, or calculate a new estimation with the model.

 For example, you can minimize the Elongation, maintaining the proportion of carbon greater than 0.2.